dev-tvj/dev-tvj/README.md

 ## About me:

-I am a backend developer Junior, **looking for new remote job opportunities!** 🇧🇷 ~ Brazil and World ~ 🌎
+I am a backend developer Junior 🇧🇷 ~ Brazil and World ~ 🌎

 I am studying in the superior course of systems analysis and development at the university UNIRFAN-SP (BRAZIL).